 CELEBRATE THE ARRIVAL OF THE NEW BEAUJOLAIS

-In November, Paris, and France also celebrate the arrival of the Beaujolais Nouveau (19 November 2020), when it is possible to taste the latest vintage of this wine everywhere in the city.
+In November, Paris and France celebrate the Beaujolais Nouveau’s arrival (Thursday 18 November 2021), when it is possible to taste this wine’s latest vintage everywhere in the city.

 This tradition seems to be more popular abroad than in France (we are not particularly fond of this wine…), but it makes just another excuse to toast and celebrate with friends and family.
 Cheers!